Introduction to Design Patterns in Java

 Why Should We Use Design Patterns?

-The following are the main reasons why should we go for design patterns in java:
+The following are the main reasons why we should go for design patterns in java:

 - Standard Approach: Using design patterns is considered a standard approach in java understood by all developers.
 This leads to the development of consistent code by different developers.

-- Code Reusability: Using Design patterns increases code reusability, which results in the development of robust, maintainable and testable code.
+- Code Reusability: Using Design patterns increases code reusability, which results in the development of robust, maintainable, and testable code.

-Advantages of Desgin Patterns
+Advantages of Design Patterns

 - Design patterns provide code transparency while designing an application.